decentraland/adr/content/ADR-110-realm-description.md

     }
     ```

     This means the client will connect to the provided adapter, there is no clustering process involved.
+The available adapters can be found at [ADR-180](/adr/ADR-180)

   - Clustering.
 If no `fixedAdapter` is provided, this means the client will negotiate through the BFF to join a cluster.
 For details about this check [ADR-70](adr/ADR-70)